 Other - for use in special situations not covered by any of the above.
 For example, employee transfers to another Department.

-Summary Comments - The Department Head should record any comments he may have.
-The Employee Performance Evaluation form must be signed by the Department Head before the post evaluation interview with the employee.
+Summary Comments - The Department Head or Designee should record any comments in this section.
+The Employee Performance Evaluation form must be signed by the Department Head or Designee before the post evaluation interview with the employee.

 Post Evaluation